-Depletion, depreciation, amortization, and asset retirement obligation liability accretion ("DD&A") expense on a per BOE basis for the three months ended March 31, 2021, remained relatively flat compared with the three months ended December 31, 2020, and decreased 12 percent compared with the three months ended March 31, 2020.
-The year-over-year decrease was primarily driven by the reduction in the depletable cost basis of our South Texas proved oil and gas properties as a result of proved property impairments recognized during the first quarter of 2020.
-Our DD&A rate fluctuates as a result of impairments, divestiture activity, carrying cost funding and sharing arrangements with third parties, changes in our production mix, and changes in our total estimated proved reserve
+Depletion, depreciation, amortization, and asset retirement obligation liability accretion ("DD&A") expense on a per BOE basis remained flat sequentially, and decreased six percent YTD 2021-over-YTD 2020.
+The YTD 2021-over-YTD 2020 decrease was primarily driven by the reduction in the depletable cost basis of our South Texas proved oil and gas properties as a result of proved property impairments recognized during the first quarter of 2020.
+Our DD&A rate fluctuates as a result of impairments, divestiture activity, carrying cost funding and sharing arrangements with third parties, changes in our production mix, and changes in our total estimated proved reserve volumes.
+For the full year 2021, we expect DD&A per BOE and DD&A expense on an absolute basis to